cassiopeiaoli/6502web/README.md

 *i just think it's really fucking funny ok*

 This is still in EARLY WIP, and I'm not sure I'll be able to do everything I want with this project.
-I'm mostly doing it for the bit, but at the same point I want to use it to write my own website.
+I'm mostly doing it for the bit, but at the same time I want to use it to write my own website.

 ###### somebody please stop me i have suffered enough already